 Bridges is committed to developing its investments into sustainability leaders within their respective sectors.
-During ownership, influence our to investments adopt policies on human rights that are fit for purpose and enable access to remedy for people affected.
+During ownership, we influence our investees to adopt policies on human rights that are fit for purpose and enable access to remedy for people affected.

 • (C) No, we did not enable access to remedy directly, or through the use of influence over investees, for people affected by negative human rights outcomes connected to our investment activities during the reporting year